 George O. Elston became a director of Celldex in March 2008 upon consummation of the AVANT Merger.
 Mr. Elston had been a director of Celldex Research since March 2004.
-Mr. Elston is currently consulting for and was most recently the Chief Financial Officer of Optherion, Inc., a privately held biopharmaceutical company located in New Haven, CT.
-Mr. Elston has more than 20 years of financial and business expertise in the biotechnology and medical device industries.
-Before joining Optherion,

-Mr. Elston was with Elusys Therapeutics where he raised significant funding from government and private sources, completed multiple strategic collaborations with large pharmaceutical and biotechnology firms, and oversaw collaborations with the U.S. Department of Defense and the National Institutes of Health.
-Before joining Elusys, Mr. Elston was Chief Financial Officer of Trillium USA, Inc., where he established the financial and administrative functions for the company's multi-national operations.
-Previously, Mr. Elston was with C.R.
-Bard, Inc., an international manufacturer and distributor of medical devices, where he directed financial operations for multiple manufacturing facilities in several countries and successfully integrated strategic acquisitions; and with PricewaterhouseCoopers.
-Mr. Elston received his BBA in Public Accounting from Pace University and is a Certified Public Accountant.
+Mr. Elston was most recently Chief Financial Officer of Optherion, Inc., a privately held biopharmaceutical company, from January 2008 to January 2010.
+From May 2000 to September 2007, Mr. Elston was Vice President of Finance and Government Affairs of Elusys Therapeutics, Inc., a privately held biopharmaceutical company.
+Before joining Elusys, Mr. Elston was Chief Financial Officer of Trillium USA, Inc. Prior to Trillium, Mr. Elston was with C.R.
+Bard, Inc., an international manufacturer and distributor of medical devices, and with PricewaterhouseCoopers.
+Mr. Elston received his B.B.A. in Public Accounting from Pace University and is a Certified Public Accountant.

 Karen Shoos Lipton has been a director of Celldex since May 2001.
-Ms. Lipton was appointed Chief Executive Officer of the American Association of Blood Banks (dba AABB) in October 1994.
+Ms. Lipton has been Chief Executive Officer of AABB since October 1994.
 AABB is a professional standards setting and accrediting organization in the fields of blood and cellular therapies.
-Previously she has held senior positions at the American Red Cross since 1984, including Acting Senior Vice President, Biomedical Services (1993-1994) and Secretary and General Counsel (1990-1993).
+Prior to AABB, Ms. Lipton held senior positions at the American Red Cross since 1984, including Acting Senior Vice President, Biomedical Services (1993-1994) and Secretary and General Counsel (1990-1993).
 Prior to the American Red Cross, Ms. Lipton was a lawyer in private practice.
-Ms. Lipton earned her AB from Yale University and her JD from Case Western Reserve University.
+Ms. Lipton earned her B.A. from Yale University and her J.D. from Case Western Reserve University.